header-banner-greennewdeal.jpg

 More Organic Food

 More organic food would mean that non-biological pesticides will be used to a lesser extent, farm animals will be better cared for, and more environmentally friendly agricultural techniques will be implemented.
 Organic foods will also be given more importance in public procurement.
-What remains to be seen is whether governments will subsidise organic farming enough for all consumers to be able to afford these products.
+What remains to be seen is whether governments will subsidise organic farming enough for all consumers to afford these products.

 Innovative Packaging & Single-Use Cutlery

 Food packaging plays an important role in the sustainability of food systems and consumer safety.
 Currently, there’s a lot of single-use plastic packaging on supermarket shelves.
-The Farm to Fork strategy recognizes this and aims to cut down on single use plastic packaging.
+The Farm to Fork strategy recognizes this and aims to cut down on single-use plastic packaging.

 Sustainable Alternative Protein Options

 The strategy indicates that future diets should contain less red and processed meats than they do now but does not mention any quantitative goals for reduction in meat consumption.
-To ensure better health and lower greenhouse gas emissions, consumers will be nudged to include new sources of protein in their diets.
+To ensure better health and lower greenhouse gas emissions, consumers will be nudged to include new protein sources in their diets.

 Changes In Food Labels